All Episodes

 He'll be there.

-And he'll think, Oh, she's come for me.
+And he'll think, oh, she's come for me.

-That's that's right.
+That's right.

-And uh Catherine, did you say that's right?
+And Catherine, did you say that's right?

 Did I hear that right?

-Uh but Rick uh aside from the restaurant recommendations, Rick made an important point.
+But Rick, aside from the restaurant recommendations, Rick made an important point.

-Rick i Rick is what people love about America.
+Rick is what people love about America.

 He lost his job a year and a half ago.